-Keep in mind that in the lead up to Halloween there is going to be lots of traffic from Halloween lovers looking for costume/make-up tutorials, jump scare videos and other seasonal content so make the most of this will well placed YouTube ads.
+Keep in mind that, in the lead-up to the big night on 31st October, there’s going to be lots of traffic from Halloween lovers looking for costume/make-up tutorials, jump scare videos, and other seasonal content – make the most of this with well-placed YouTube ads.

-A great example from Comfort Insurance comes in the form of a landing page instructing site visitors on how best to zombie proof their motorhome.
-Brilliant.
+A great example comes from Comfort Insurance, who created a landing page instructing site visitors on how best to zombie-proof their motorhome.

-Svedka Vodka absolutely nailed this in their 2017 Halloween ‘cursed’ campaign which saw eerie banners following users around like a stalker and reminding them that their every move is being watched, measured, and weaponized for advertising.
+Svedka Vodka absolutely nailed this in their 2017 ‘Banner Ad Curse’ campaign, which saw eerie banners following users around like a stalker and reminding them that their every move is being watched, measured, and weaponized for advertising.
 In an ode to The Ring, users could break the curse and free themselves from these creepers by visiting the brand website and sharing the cursed articles, passing the stalker ads on to their friends and family.

 Sharing clickbait.
 Evil.

 You only need to walk into any supermarket to see aisles overflowing with themed packaging.
-These package revamps help capture the attention of shoppers and promotes impulse purchases, especially given the seasonal timeframe.
+These package revamps help capture the attention of shoppers, promoting impulse purchases within limited seasonal timeframes.